pyta-uoft/website/index.md

 ### E0103 Not in loop {#E0103}

-This error occurs when 'break' and 'continue' keywords are used outside loops.
+This error occurs when `break` and `continue` keywords are used outside loops.
-The keyword 'break' is used to exit a loop early and the keyword 'continue' is used to skip an iteration in a loop.
+The keyword `break` is used to exit a loop early and the keyword `continue` is used to skip an iteration in a loop.
 Hence both the keywords only belong inside loops.